History of Pune: Early and medieval

 The first reference to Pune region is found in two copper plates dated to 758 and 768 AD, issued by Rashtrakuta ruler Krishna I. The plates are called "Puny Vishaya" and "Punaka Vishaya" respectively.
 The plates mention areas around Pune such as Theur, Uruli, Chorachi Alandi, Kalas, Khed, Dapodi, Bopkhel and Bhosari.
 The Pataleshwar rock-cut temple complex was built during this time.
 Pune later became part of the Yadava Empire of Deogiri from the 9th century.
 During this time, it was called as "Punekavadi" and "Punevadi".
 In 2003, an accidental discovery of artefacts from the Satvahana period in the Kasba peth area of the city has put the origin of settled life in the area to the early part of the first millennium.

 The Khalji dynasty overthrew the Yadavas in 1317.
-This started three hundred years of Islamic control of Pune.
+This started hundred years of Delhi Sultanate control of Pune.
 The Khalji dynasty was succeeded by another Delhi sultanate dynasty, the Tughlaqs.
 A governor of the Tughlaq for the Deccan revolted and created the independent Bahamani sultanate.
+Traditional accounts state that the temples of Puneshwar and Narayaneshwar were turned into the Sufi shrines of Younger Sallah and Elder Sallah respectively.
 The Bahamanis, and their successor states, collectively called the Deccan sultanates, ruled Pune region between 1400 and early 1600s.
-During the Islamic era, the city was called "Kasabe Pune".
-A defensive wall around the city was built by Barya Arab, a commander of either the Khaljis or the Tughlaqs, in the early 1300s.
-Traditional accounts state that the temples of Puneshwar and Narayaneshwar were turned into the Sufi shrines of Younger Sallah and Elder Sallah respectively.
-During this period, Muslim soldiers and few civilian Muslims lived within the town walls, on the eastern bank of the Mutha River.
-The Brahmins, traders, and cultivators were pushed outside the town walls.
+During this period, it was a village and was called "Kasabe Pune".
+A defensive wall around was built by Barya Arab, a commander of either the Khaljis or the Tughlaqs, in the early 1300s.
+During the period of Muslim Sultans, a fort of constructed in the village on the eastern bank of the Mutha River.
+The Brahmins, traders, and cultivators were scattered around the village before and were situated around the fort wall after its construction.
 The Hindu saint, Namdev (1270–1350) is believed to have visited the Kedareshwar temple.
 The Bengali saint, Chaitanya Mahaprabhu visited the place during the Nizamshahi rule.
 Under the Bahamani and early Nizamshahi, towards the end of 15th century, Pune became a center for learning of Sanskrit scriptures.